dddrrreee/cs140e-20win/README.md

    - Labs are not optional!
-If you are going to miss a lab you need to make arrangements with us before hand, and missing more than one or two is going to affect your grade.
+If you are going to miss a lab you need to make arrangements with us before hand, and missing more than one or two is going to affect your grade even if you turn in the work on time.

-     We had a more flexible policy in the past, unfortunately, since labs typically build on each other, once people fell behind they got seriously lost and, this year, we  short-staffed for the amount of students taking the course, so don't have the resources to walk a few students each week through makeup labs.
+     We had a more flexible policy in the past.
+Unfortunately, since labs typically build on each other, once people fell behind they got seriously lost.
+Further, this year we short-staffed for the amount of students taking the course, so don't have the resources to walk a few students each week through makeup labs.

 ### What to do now